 FIND PEACE WITH YOUR NEW BODY

-It’s OK to not have a perfect body after pregnancy but its more important to feel proud of what each
+It’s okay to not have the body you desire after pregnancy but its more important to feel proud of what each

 flaw change represents.